Carreau/jupytercon/jupytercon.md

 <!--

-It is important to understand that this information is broadcasted, the kernel does not have any idea that the execution request comes from
+It is important to understand that this information is broadcasted; The kernel does not have any idea that the execution request comes from

   - Classic notebook